microdotblog/indie-microblogging/Part 4/Using HTML.md

 ## Using HTML

+_“HTML documents represent a media-independent description of interactive content.
+HTML documents might be rendered to a screen, or through a speech synthesizer, or on a braille display.
+To influence exactly how such rendering takes place, authors can use a styling language such as CSS.” — [HTML5 specification][1]_

 The most misunderstood part about Micro.blog is that it's primarily a Twitter replacement.
 It's not.
 It's a different view into the web, like a feed reader.
 The Micro.blog platform is the glue to make that possible.
 The platform is a byproduct of trying the reach the goal, not the goal itself.

 Indie microblog posts are just blog posts.
 They may have more limitations — no title, shorter text, and usually simpler formatting — but they still use HTML like any blog post.